rstmsn/lnd-for-wp/README.md

 ### Installation

+LND For WP can be installed directly from WordPress.
+Simply navigate to the 'Plugins -> Add New' page and search for 'LND For WP'.

+To install the plugin manually using source code from this repository:

 1. Download the latest plugin release from this repository.
 2. Browse to the 'Plugins -> Add New' page within WordPress.
 3. Click the 'Upload Plugin' button, select 'Browse' and choose the release .zip you downloaded in step 1.